xinzhou-ntu/xinzhou-ntu.github.io/publications.md

 - **Bribery in Rating System: A Game Theoretic Perspective.**
 (To be submitted), Nov.
 2019
 - **A Large-scale Analysis on Learning Patterns of MOOCs.**
-Submitted, Oct.
+In review, Oct.
 2019
-- **Learning Network Representations with Different Order Structural Information**
+- **Learning Network Representations with Different Order Structural Information.**
-IEEE Transactions on Computational Social Systems, Oct.
+IEEE Transactions on Computational Social Systems (In review), Oct.
 2019
-- **A Reputation Model Aware Buyer Repurchase and Product Return Behavior**
+- **A Reputation Model Aware Buyer Repurchase and Product Return Behavior.**
-Electronic Commerce Research and Applications, Sep.
+Electronic Commerce Research and Applications (In review), Sep.
 2019

 <br />
 <br>